 Ever accumulated so much loose change in your purse that your bag became a little heavy?

 Next time you notice this ,don't spend the money, simply put it to the side.
 Part of managing your financial anxiety can include making small changes.
 Often we fear change and lifestyle shifts but once you recognize these habit changes are baby steps, it gets easier.

 Put extra cash away

-I saved money during high school because I was able to forget about it.
+I saved money during high school because I was able to forget about the money I had.

-What’s fascinating about this trick is that it works even if you are someone who has more financial stress.
+What’s fascinating about this trick is that it works even if you are someone who has more bills and ultimately more financial stress.